meschac38700/resuming-reactjs/README.md

 - [x] Make reactive the values on the transaction dashboard
 - [x] Possibility to add an expense transaction
 - [x] Validation of the transaction form to avoid invalid data format
-- [ ] Missing validation of amount type, it should be a number (check if register could get a custom function validator)
+- [ ] Missing validation of amount type, it should be a number or float(check if register could get a custom function validator)
 - [x] Add pagination system on the history section
 - [x] Add animate adding new line in the history section
 - [x] Add drag drop on history section to allow reordering each line